About Pinoy Henyo

 Here's a clip from that movie.

-In playing Pinoy Henyo, the word to guess is not limited to a name of person.
+In playing Pinoy Henyo, the word to guess is not limited to a name of a person.
 It can be a place, food, part of a body, animal, or a thing.
-Here are the mechanics on how to play Pinoy Henyo as played in Eat Bulaga.
+Here are the mechanics on how to play Pinoy Henyo as played in Eat Bulaga!

 1. Three teams play.
 Each team has 2 members.
-One is called a guesser -- the one who guesses the word and give questions.
-The other is the responder -- the one who answers the questions.
+One is called a guesser (taga-hula) — the one who guesses the word and asks hints.
+The other is the responder (taga-sagot) — the one who responds to the given hints.
 The teams play one at a time.

 2. Players are seated facing each other.
 Hands are tied because no hand gesture is allowed, and no looking around.